jonnonz1/nz-statute-book/acts/public/2004/human-assisted-reproductive-technology-act-2004.md

   (c) any person whom the Registrar-General believes on reasonable grounds to be the guardian of a person who is—
     (i) the offspring of the donor; and
     (ii) under 18 years.
-(9) The Registrar-General may, subject to any request made under subsection (6) or subsection (7)(a), give each of the following persons access to information about a donor off-spring provided under subsection (3) and subsection (5):
+(9) The Registrar-General may, subject to any request made under subsection (6) or subsection (7)(a), give each of the following persons access to information about a donor offspring provided under subsection (3) and subsection (5):
   (a) the donor offspring, if he or she is 18 years or older:
-  (b) the guardian of the donor offspring, if the donor off-spring is under 18 years:
+  (b) the guardian of the donor offspring, if the donor offspring is under 18 years:
   (c) a person whom the Registrar-General believes on reasonable grounds to be the donor of the donor offspring:
   (d) a person whom the Registrar-General believes on reasonable grounds to be a person—
     (i) who shares a donor with the donor offspring; and